twisst/Music-for-Raspberry-Pi-Pico/README.md

 ## How to use

-Open playMelodies.py, melodies.py and notes.py in an editor ([Thonny](https://thonny.org/) for instance) and save them to the Pico.
+Download play.py, melodies.py and notes.py and save them to the Pico.
+Easiest way to do that is using the [Thonny](https://thonny.org/) editor (here's a [guide](https://www.freva.com/transfer-files-between-computer-and-raspberry-pi-pico/)).

-Connect a buzzer to the Pico: one wire to pin 16 and the other to a ground pin, like so:
+Then connect a buzzer to the Pico: one wire to pin 16 and the other to a ground pin, like so:

 ![alt tag](pico-buzzer.png)

-Once the buzzer is connected and the scripts are saved to the Pico, then run playMelodies.py.
-You should hear something!
+Once the buzzer is connected and the scripts are saved to the Pico, run play.py.
+You should hear the first tune!

-In playMelodies.py you can change the volume and which track to play.
+In play.py you can change the volume and which track to play.
 Run the file again from Thonny when you change either.

 ## Adding a button